werf/werf/docs/_includes/cli/werf_run.md

             quay.io token (default $WERF_REPO_QUAY_TOKEN)
       --shell=false:
-            Use predefined docker options and command for debug --skip-tls-verify-registry=false:
+            Use predefined docker options and command for debug -Z, --skip-build=false:
+            Disable building of docker images, cached images in the repo should exist in the repo
+            if werf.yaml contains at least one image description (default $WERF_SKIP_BUILD) --skip-tls-verify-registry=false:
             Skip TLS certificate validation when accessing a registry (default
             $WERF_SKIP_TLS_VERIFY_REGISTRY)